frieden84/DemaRQ/README.md

 DemaRQ: Demarcator for ReQuirements

 ## Story behind it: ##
 Requirements demarcation is a simple but important task during the analysis of a textual requirements specification.
 The task is essentially to determine which statements in the specification represent requirements.
-Following suitable writing and markup conventions does not guarantee an immediate and unequivocal demarcation since neither the presence nor a fully accurate enforcement of such conventions.
-Resorting to after-the-fact reviews for sifting requirements from other material in a requirements specification by the analyst is both tedious and time-consuming.
+Following suitable writing and markup conventions does not guarantee immediate and unequivocal demarcation, since neither the presence nor a fully accurate enforcement of such conventions can be taken for granted.
+Resorting to after-the-fact reviews for sifting requirements from other material in a requirements specification is both tedious and time-consuming.

-Motivated by the need for demarcating requirements in requirements specifications irrespective of domain, terminology or style, we present a novel tool named DemaRQ (Demarcator for ReQuirements) for demarcating requirements in free-form requirements specifications.
-DemaRQ is a ML-based tool that utilizes generic language features.
+Motivated by the need for demarcating requirements in requirements specifications irrespective of domain, terminology or style, we present a novel tool, DemaRQ (Demarcator for ReQuirements), for demarcating requirements in free-form requirements specifications.
+DemaRQ is based on Machine Learning (ML).
+The ML classifier in DemaRQ is a Random Forest  model with Cost-sensitive Learning.
+This classifier has been trained over 16161 manually labeled statements from 26 requirements specifications (written in natural language) using different styles and covering diverse domains.

-In a nutshell, DemaRQ works by first parsing a requirements specification.
-The tool then computes, hrough a basic Natural Language Processing (NLP) pipeline, a set of features for each sentence in the requirements specification.
-The features are in four categories: token-based features capture the token-level information, syntactic features are derived syntax-related information, semantic features are about the semantic categories of the verbs and frequency-based features alighn the sentence-level to the document-level information.
-The computed features are aggregated in a feature matrix that represents the input requirements specifications.
-Finally, the tool applies a pre-trained model to classify the sentences in the input requirements specification given by the feature matrix into REQUIREMENT and NONREQUIREMENT.
-The resulting classification, in a file format, is the output of the tool.
+DemaRQ works by first parsing a requirements specification using Natural Language Processing (NLP).
+The tool then computes, based on the NLP results, a set of features for each sentence in the requirements specification.
+The features fall under four categories: token-based features capture the token-level information, syntactic features are derived syntax-related information, semantic features are about the semantic categories of the verbs, and frequency-based features characterize sentences based on document-level information.
+The computed features are aggregated in a feature matrix.
+DemaRQ then applies its pre-trained model for classifying each sentence in the input requirements specification as a REQUIREMENT or a NON-REQUIREMENT.

 ## System requirements: ##
 Java 1.7 (or [higher](https://www.oracle.com/java/technologies/javase-jre8-downloads.html))